 |Bat & Bowl||Team||Opposition||Ground||Match Date||Scorecard|

-But in 2010 Anderson came of age in a staggeringly comprehensive fashion.
+In 2010 Anderson came of age in a staggeringly comprehensive fashion.
 No longer content with being unplayable when the mood caught him, he took the decision to shelve the "magic balls" and concentrated on hammering out a rock-solid line and length, with dot balls and maidens his new holy grail.
 The upshot was a scintillating year in which he proved unhittable in every sense, with an economy rate that ramped up the pressure in every spell, and a range of weapons that made him a threat on every surface.

 Deadly with conventional swing and seam, and with a new line in reverse swing as well, he had become arguably the most complete fast bowler in the world.
 In 2013, fittingly at Lord's, a ground where enjoyed much success, he became the fourth England bowler to reach 300 Test wickets when he had Peter Fulton caught at slip.
 The previous year he had eased past Brian Statham's 252 Test wickets to become Lancashire's most successful England bowler.

 He was awarded the Freedom of Burnley - his home town - in 2012, which was also his benefit year.
 When he began the 2013 Ashes with a match-winning 10-wicket haul at Trent Bridge his form showed no signs of abating, but the following nine Tests against Australia were far less successful and his reputation had taken something of a hit by the time a chastened England returned home after the battering down under in 2013-14.
-Still, for Anderson, the 400-wicket mark was a realistic aim.

 NBC Denis Compton Award 2002

 Plus: most runs in a Test by a New Zealander, and c&b by the same bowler twice in a Test